Anna Ptaszynski

-Anna Ptaszynski is a British podcaster, television host, and television writer.
-She is one of the four regular hosts of the podcast No Such Thing as a Fish, together with Dan Schreiber, Andrew Hunter Murray, and James Harkin.
-She was also a presenter of the BBC Two television show No Such Thing as the News, and she is a researcher and writer for the television show QI.
+Anna Rosemary Ptaszynski (born 16 May 1986) is a British podcaster, television host and television writer.
+She is one of the four regular hosts of the podcast No Such Thing as a Fish alongside Dan Schreiber, Andrew Hunter Murray and James Harkin.
+She was also a presenter of the BBC Two television show No Such Thing as the News and is a researcher and writer for the television show QI.

-Early life and education
+Early life

-Ptaszynski is the oldest of four children.
-Her parents are Judith Terry and theatre impresario Andre Ptaszynski, who was Chief Executive of Andrew Lloyd Webber's Really Useful Group.
-She attended Oxford High School.
+Ptaszynski was born on 16 May 1986, the daughter of Judith Terry and theatre producer André Ptaszynski (1953–2020).
+Her paternal grandfather, Władysław Ptaszynski, was a Polish officer who spent time in a prisoner of war camp in Russia.
+She has three younger siblings and attended Oxford High School.
+Before working at QI and No Such Thing as a Fish, she worked in Scottish politics and in advertising.

 Career

-Before working at QI and No Such Thing as a Fish, Ptaszynski worked in Scottish politics, Australian advertising, selling fruit wine, and hay-baling.
 Ptaszynski is a researcher, writer, and script-editor for the BBC quiz show QI.

 Ptaszynski has been one of the four regular hosts of the podcast No Such Thing as a Fish since it was launched as a spinoff of the BBC quiz show QI in March 2014.
 Five years later, at the end of 2019, episodes of No Such Thing as a Fish had been downloaded over 250 million times, with 1.5 million listeners every week.
 Ptaszynski has gone on several national and international tours to record live episodes of No Such Thing as a Fish.

 Ptaszynski was a co-author of three books published by the podcast's co-hosts: The Book of the Year 2019, The Book of the Year 2018, and The Book of the Year 2017.
+She also co-authored the book: Everything to play for, with co-host James Harkin.
 Along with the other main hosts of No Such Thing as a Fish, Ptaszynski hosted No Such Thing as the News, a BBC Two television program based on the podcast.

-Facts shared by Ptaszynski on No Such Thing as a Fish have been cited in media outlets Daily Express, and she has published facts in The Telegraph.
+Facts shared by Ptaszynski on No Such Thing as a Fish have been cited in media outlets as the Daily Express, and she has published facts in The Telegraph.
 Ptaszynski has been noted for her dry humour on the podcast.